 Is trans* natural?

-To answer this question, first of all it is necessary to define the meaning of “trans*” for the purpose of this writing.
-After looking through the Week 2 Presentation and Syllabus and considering that the theme of Week 3 is “Thinking Trans* with Nonhuman Animals”, it was decided that “trans*” and “transsex” mean “the diversity of sexual behaviors” that is characteristic for both human and non-human animals – the phenomenon that unites people and non-human animals into a single group and challenges the natural/unnatural dichotomy as regards the sexual practices.
+To answer this question, first of all it is necessary to define the meaning of “trans*” [and then the meaning of natural!] for the purpose of this writing. t XX [name author/s] suggest that “trans*” and “transsex” refers [to the ability to change sex and more widely to] “the diversity of sexual behaviors” that is characteristic for both human and non-human animals – the phenomenon that unites people and non-human animals into a single group and challenges the natural/unnatural dichotomy as regards the sexual practices.

 Also, the answer to this question requires reverting to the historical accounts and modern debates on which sexual practices that exist in the human and non-human world are considered by human cultures as natural and unnatural.
-Mortimer-Sandilands writes that historical accounts show how the beliefs about natural processes are intertwined with the understanding of sexuality in public discourses:
+Mortimer-Sandilands and Erikson (?
+2010)write that historical accounts show how the beliefs about natural processes are intertwined with the understanding of sexuality in public discourses:

 “the historical origins of modern understandings of sex, sexuality, sexual identity, and sexual orientation are grounded in biological discourses that are heavily influenced by evolutionary thought, and conversely, that evolutionary thought is supported by modern understandings of sex as an internal and essential category, and also by notions of natural sexuality from which nonreproductive sexualities are understood as deviant.
-(Mortimer-Sandilands et al., 2010, p.
-7).
+(Mortimer-Sandilands and Eickson, 2010, 7).

-The dichotomy “natural versus unnatural” became part of the political and religious discourse starting from the seventeenth century.
-These discourses and understandings were largely influenced by Darwin’s evolutionary theory, claiming that natural and sexual selection ensures survival of species through reproduction and thus heterosexual behavior is normal or natural.
+The dichotomy “natural versus unnatural” became part of the political and religious western discourse starting from the seventeenth century.
+These discourses and understandings were largely influenced by Darwin’s evolutionary theory, read to be claiming that natural and sexual selection ensures survival of species through reproduction and thus heterosexual behavior is normal or natural.
 Therefore, heterosexual practice became a “natural” norm, equal to reproduction, while other sexual practices like same-sex pairing were considered unnatural or against nature since they had nothing to do with procreation.
 In this sense there appeared “the other of nature” – queers whose sexual practices were considered unnatural as they did not conform to the accepted heterosexual norms (Gaard, 1997, p.
 129; Grosz, 2005; Hird, 2006; Mortimer-Sandilands et al., 2010).